Thomas E. Garrett, Vice President for Programs

 Tom Garrett joined IRI in November 1994.
 He currently serves as Vice President for Programs.
 Prior to being named Vice President, Garrett served as IRI’s Regional Director for the Middle East and North Africa.

-Garrett first served as IRI’s Resident Program Director for Ukraine; he later oversaw programs in Belarus and Moldova as well as in Ukraine.
+Garrett first served as IRI’s Resident Country Director for Ukraine; he later oversaw programs in Belarus and Moldova as well as in Ukraine.
 While in Ukraine, his focus was on political party building, local government training and women and youth in politics.
 Garrett also directed a training program for staff and members of the Verkhovna Rada, Ukraine’s parliament.

 He left the Ukraine program in January 2000, to serve as IRI’s Resident Advisor to the Ikh Hural, Mongolia’s parliament, based in Ulaanbaatar.
 While there, Garrett trained the three parliamentary parties in campaign techniques for the July 2000 elections.
 Following the elections, he assisted the new members of parliament on the responsibilities of the legislature.
 In addition to his Mongolia assignments, Garrett conducted training for IRI programs in Cambodia.